 If you want USB-C audio over Bluetooth, the TMA-2 MFG4 is currently the set of headphones to get.
 They aren’t amazing, they cost $150, and they don’t offer any killer features.
 However, they work well—without an app—on both Android and Windows.
 That’s enough to be the king of the USB-C hill currently.

-The best USB-C earphones are the JBL Reflect Aware C and Libratone Q Adapt In-ear C
+The best USB-C earphones are the Libratone Q Adapt In-ear C

 Unfortunately, these models win almost by default for now.
-It’s not something we had to rigorously test to reach this conclusion, it’s just that of the available options: the JBL Reflect Aware C and the Libratone Q Adapt USB-C Earphones are the only models that meet our criteria for a candidate for our best product.
+It’s not something we had to rigorously test to reach this conclusion, it’s just that of the available options: the Libratone Q Adapt USB-C Earphones and the AiAiAi TMA-2 MFG4 are the only models that meet our criteria for a candidate for our best product.

 Libratone Q Adapt USB-C